Exabyte-io/documentation/docs/entities-general/actions/clone.md

 # Animation

-We demonstrate how cloning works in an example animation below:  we clone a newly-created workflow (labelled "Empty Workflow") into a new distinct entry shown directly above it in the collection:
+We demonstrate how cloning works in an example animation below:  we clone a newly-created workflow (labelled "Empty Workflow") into a new distinct entry shown directly above it in the collection.

 <img data-gifffer="/images/clone-workflow.gif" />